shurjopay-plugins/sp-plugin-python/README.md

 SP_CALLBACK=https://www.sandbox.shurjopayment.com/response/
 SP_LOGDIR=log/shurjopay/shurjopay.log
 ```
 #### After that, you can initiate payment request to shurjoPay using our package the way you want based on your application.
-Here we are providing a basic example code snippet for you
+Here we are providing a basic example code snippet for you.

 ```python